yashhazari/GVSU-CIS350-Zookeepers/docs/proposal.md

 # Introduction

 Our project is primarily for people who work in zoos (zookeepers), but will have a large impact beyond just them.
+This interface will allow zookeepers to have immense details and facts available about many different species without having to memorize it all.
+This would allow for a better experience for visitors.
+They would be able to learn more and zookeepers would be more prepared for questions they may get asked.
+To add, this would make for a better reputation of the zoos that utilize this service because they have more knowledge.
+Thus more business would be brought in, and the zoo would prosper which is good for investors.

+This project creates the interface and backend for this application.
+Thus, when you run the project code you should be able to have a window
 (Also define some loosely defined features of your project using bullet points)

 # Anticipated Technologies